nralbrecht/youtube-hide-controls/README.md

 npm run build:chrome
 ```

+The build output for Firefox and Chrome can be found in the `build` directory.
 To debug the add-on see the respective documentation for [Google Chrome](https://developer.chrome.com/docs/extensions/mv3/tut_debugging/) and [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).

 ### Legal Note
 YouTube™ is a trademark of Google Inc.